DavidHe1127/Mr.He_HandBook/DevOps/AWS/ELB/README.md

 Most of time, you will receive a 2-min notice prior to instances termination.
 If your app is well architected, you might not necessarily need to do anything in 2-min window.

 Specify as many different pools as possile to minimise the chance of instance interruptions.
+Don't overbid on price as it won't warrant indefinite running of your instances.
+EC2 can still terminate them when they need capacity back.

 Refer to [Mixed instance type](https://github.com/DavidHe1127/dockerzon-ecs/tree/master/experiments/mixed-instance-type) for more details.